 Wherever you travel, you should aim to go local and support the community you’re in.
 Luckily, Old San Juan offers a number of ways to do this.
 For unique, affordable souvenirs, try The Artisan Corner Everything, from the wine-laced candles to the pineapple coffee to the handmade soaps, is made by Puerto Rican artisans.

 Another suggestion: Café Cuatro Sombras.
 Here you can order from the counter or coffee lab, or sit in the rustic café or on the back patio with its climbing vines.
-No matter what ambience you seek, your cup will be filled with 100-percent arabica coffee from the cafés hacienda in Yauco, renowned as one of Puerto Rico’s best coffee regions.
+No matter what ambience you seek, your cup will be filled with 100% Puerto Rican coffee.

 Say goodbye to cheap keychains: You can even buy a bag to bring home for a local souvenir.